Accrediting and auditing bodies

-We have undergone an annual monitoring visit by the Quality Assurance Agency for Higher Education (QAA) (May 2016) and have received its final report, which is available in full from the AECC link on the QAA website.
+We have undergone a review for educational oversight by the Quality Assurance Agency for Higher Education (QAA) and have received our final report, which is available in full over at the QAA Website.

 Appointed by Parliament, the GCC is responsible for the regulation and development of the chiropractic profession and has recognised the MChiro (Hons) programme beginning in September 2015 for a period of five years without condition.
 This was approved by the Privy Council in September 2015.
 View the Recognition Report on the GCC Website.

 An autonomous organisation established by the chiropractic profession in Europe, responsible for accrediting and re-accrediting institutions providing undergraduate chiropractic education and training.
 The AECC was re-accredited by the ECCE in 2016 for a period of five years.
 See the Evaluation report on the ECCE Website.

 Accreditation by both the GCC and the ECCE means that our students are qualified to apply for registration with the GCC, have the ability to work across European countries and are eligible in most accredited areas worldwide.

 The MSc Ultrasound and MSc Medical Ultrasound programmes are accredited by CASE.
 CASE's philosophy is to promote best ultrasound practice through accreditation of those training programmes that develop safe and competent practitioners.
 This should be delivered at postgraduate level.
 The majority of its activities relate to supporting those institutions that offer, or wish to offer courses leading to the award of Masters, Postgraduate Diploma/Certificate in Medical or Clinical Ultrasound.